rvfieldguide.com RV Field Guide

 • Refrigerator door latched closed

-• All cabinet doors latchedcontents shift during travel
+• All cabinet doors latchedContents shift during travel

-• Fresh water tank: travel with 1/4 tank or lesstrailers are NOT designed for full water travel
+• Fresh water tankTravel with 1/4 tank or less; trailers are not designed for full water travel

+⚠ Pets in the Trailer.
 NEVER travel with pets inside the trailer while towing.
 No climate control, temperatures can exceed 130°F in summer, carbon monoxide risk from exhaust, and they're trapped if something goes wrong.
 All pets ride in the tow vehicle with you.

-Step 8 — Final Road Check
+Step 8 — Final Pre-Departure

 • Brake controller setting verified for this trip's trailer weight